-The estimated value of your notes at the time the terms of your notes were set on the trade date (as determined by reference to pricing models used by Goldman, Sachs & Co. and taking into account our credit spreads) was equal to approximately \$979 per \$1,000 face amount, which is less than the original issue price.
-The value of your notes at any time will reflect many factors and cannot be predicted.
+The estimated value of your notes at the time the terms of your notes were set on the trade date (as determined by reference to pricing models used by Goldman, Sachs & Co. and taking into account our credit spreads) was equal to approximately \$948 per \$1,000 face amount, which will be less than the original issue price.
+The value of your notes at any time will reflect many factors and cannot be predicted; however, the price (not including GS&Co.'s customary bid and ask spreads) at which GS&Co. would initially buy or sell notes (if it makes a market, which it is not obligated to do) and the value that GS&Co. will initially use for account statements and otherwise equals approximately \$990 per \$1,000 face amount, which exceeds the estimated value of your notes as determined by reference to these models.
+The amount of the excess will decline on a straight line basis over the period from the trade date through April 22, 2016.